 - Art of Community Planning

-The program cost is $75 and includes the MSUE Citizen Planner Certificate and notebook with extensive handout materials.
+The program cost is $95 and includes the MSUE Citizen Planner Program; notebook with extensive handout materials; and lunch on Wednesday and Friday.
 This fee is in addition to your conference fee.
-Sign in and out required for certificate.
+Sign in and out required.

 The Master Citizen Planner Credentialing Program

 This year all sessions (except the Citizen Planner Program core sessions) are designated for Master Citizen Planner Continuing Education Credits.
-The Master Citizen Planner (MCP) credentialing program was developed to provide advanced skill development and a benchmark for continuing education among Michigan elected and appointed officials and citizen volunteers.
-The MCP program involves completing the Citizen Planner course of core sessions, passing an online examination, finishing a capstone project, and completing a minimum of six continuing education credit hours every two years.
+The Master Citizen Planner (MCP) certification was developed to provide advanced skill development and a benchmark for continuing education among Michigan elected and appointed officials and citizen volunteers.
+The MCP program involves completing the Citizen Planner course of core sessions, passing an online examination, deliver a capstone presentation, and completing a minimum of six continuing education credit hours every year.